Autism Spectrum Disorder: Educational Strategies for Empowerment

 Introduction

 Autism and Autism Disorder Spectrum (ADS) are general terms for a cluster of neurological disorders which affect brain development.
 Autism Spectrum Disorders are categorized based the degree of severity inflicted upon an individual’s repetitive behaviours, social interaction, and communication domains.
 This study intends to explore Autism Disorder Spectrum, and how an educational setting can effectively influence or address the condition in quest to elevate autistics towards realizing their full potentials as members of our societies.
-The study will look into secondary literature to inspire the identification of best values in relation to autism and education.
+The study will look into secondary literature to inspire the identification of best values in relation to autism and education, providing education dissertation help.
 Since autism is a condition signifying a state of being, this study on its beginning will seek identifying its pioneers and how it has definitively developed alongside the spinning wheel of time.
 It is paramount that the study also identifies key features which define Autism Spectrum Disorder; and storm into how to handle those with this condition, while looking into potential challenges that may hinder redress efforts.
 Persons living with this condition exhibit certain characteristics which can be tapped to maximize their potentials and help them lead normal life.
 Based on the unique strengths and weaknesses of autistics, the study will adopt a relevant treatment strategy as far as influencing communication is concerned.
 Towards the end, the work will thus identify the best approach which will respond to the needs of autistics in addressing their challenges.
 In the very end, the study will conclude the study by reviewing and giving the summary of this work in totality.

 Whatsapp